foundersandcoders/express-handlebars-workshop/README.md

 * A css class ```.navbar__link--active``` has already been defined for you.

 ## (Extra) Error Refactor
-**We specified the default layout was main.hbs.
+**We specified the default layout as main.hbs.
 We can override this directly when we render a page.
 We will use a specific error layout when rendering an error page.**

 1. Create an error.hbs file in the views folder.
     ```html